Cradles Today, College Tomorrow

 If your child receives a healthy scholarship, don’t worry!
 According to the IRS, the beneficiary can still withdraw money equal to the amount of the scholarship from the account without penalty (though earnings will be subject to income tax).
 Or, the assets can be put toward graduate school and advanced degrees in the future.

-Also, there’s no need to worry that you’re predestining your child to academia by setting up a 529 plan.
-Qualified education expenses6 include not only tuition, fees, and supplies at four-year colleges and universities, but also tuition and associated expenses of two-year colleges, vocational and technical schools, culinary school, and even some foreign universities.
-529 plans have been expanded in recent years to include tuition fees for K-12 private schools,7 apprentice programs and fees,8 and student-loan repayment.9
+Also, there's no need to worry that you're predestining your child to academia by setting up a 529 plan.
+Qualified expenses6 not only include college tuition, supplies, room and board, and equipment, but also vocational or technical training, K-12 private-school tuition,7 apprentice programs and fees,8 and more.

 Figure 2